ccloquet/horeca_registry/README.md

-# horeca_registry
+# HorecaRegistry
-Proposal to register the email adresses of the horeca-customers with privacy by design
+Proposal to register the email-adresses of the horeca-customers with privacy by design

 **Fonctionnement pour le client :**
  1. Scanner le QR-code